donbigi/python-flask-container/README.md

 ## Continuous Integration (CI)

-This repository includes a CI workflow set up with GitHub Actions.
+This repository also includes a CI workflow set up with GitHub Actions.
 The CI workflow performs the following tasks:

 - Builds the Docker image.
 - Pushes the Docker image to a Docker registry.

-The workflow is triggered on push to the `main` branch and also runs every Saturday at 7 PM.
+The workflow is triggered on push to the `main` branch and also runs every Saturday at 7 PM. set the cron using: [Cron Expression Generator](https://www.atatus.com/tools/cron)

 To configure the CI workflow for your own project, make sure you have the following secrets set in your GitHub repository:

 - `DOCKER_USERNAME`: Your Docker registry username.
 - `DOCKER_PASSWORD`: Your Docker registry password.